phanumat/Documentation/index.rst

             <div class="home-card-col guide">
                 <a href="device-type-developers-guide/quick-start.html">
                     <h4>Hub-Connected Devices</h4>
-                    <p>Learn how to integrate a ZigBee or Z-Wave device with SmartThings.</p>
+                    <p>Learn how to integrate a ZigBee or Z-Wave device with PEA HiVE.</p>
                 </a>
             </div>
             <div class="home-card-col guide">
                 <a href="cloud-and-lan-connected-device-types-developers-guide/index.html">
                     <h4>Cloud and LAN-Connected Devices</h4>
-                    <p>Learn how to integrate a Cloud or LAN-connected device with SmartThings.</p>
+                    <p>Learn how to integrate a Cloud or LAN-connected device with PEA HiVE.</p>
                 </a>
             </div>
         </div>